Posted on December 4, 2021 by Kenan

 • excessive exercise

 People who are dizzy can experience a variety of sensations, including:

 a mistaken sense of spinning unsteadiness lightheadedness or faintness floating or swimming sensation of lack of balance Nausea, vomiting, or fainting are common side effects of dizziness.
-If you have these signs for an extended amount of time, seek emergency medical attention. call a doctor about dizziness
+If you have had these signs for an extended amount of time, seek emergency medical attention. call a doctor about dizziness

 If you have dizziness on a regular basis, you can see a doctor.
-If you have extreme dizziness and the other symptoms, call a doctor right away. • a brain injury • a cough • a neck aches • a heavy fever • blurred vision • hearing loss • difficulties breathing • numbness or tingling • eye or mouth droopiness • loss of consciousness • chest pain
+If you have extreme dizziness and other symptoms, call a doctor right away. • a brain injury • a cough • a neck aches • a heavy fever • blurred vision • hearing loss • difficulties breathing • numbness or tingling • eye or mouth droopiness • loss of consciousness • chest pain